apathyic/apathyic/README.md

 i take nothing as serious matter unless i am told that i need to do so
 </p>

 <p align="center">
-other than that, there is nothing more you should know about me, interact however you wish
+other than that, there is nothing more you should know about me
 </p>